RealWeeks/ics-chore-chart/README.md

 # Chore Calendar ICS

-A crappy little node program to generate a .ics file for roommate chores.
+A crappy little node program to generate an .ics file for roommate chores.

 Hopefully I'll have time to make it dynamic, DRY and *pretty*